 About: The Refugee and Immigration Services (RIS) Mentoring Program matches young adults (ages 18-30) who have just arrived in Maine as refugees or asylees with volunteer mentors.
 Mentors support, guide and act as a friend while helping their mentee achieve his or her personal, academic and career goals.

-For more information, contact Bethany Sack at (207) 493-8913 or firstname.lastname@example.org.
+For more information, call (207) 493-8935 or contact Karen Brewer at firstname.lastname@example.org.
 You can also visit the program’s website.

 Hispanic Ministry – Portland Diocese